vikky225/AUSPOST/README.md

 You will get 401 ,403 etc client server error depends on auth config.

-FURTHER IMPROVEMENT CAN BE DONE.. :
+//FURTHER IMPROVEMENT CAN BE DONE.. :

-Test can be writen with more coverage..
+Test can be extended  with more coverage..
 Desing Consideration and To Do further- Server side event or Redis Pub Sub model can be used if integrating with third party and any update in Source DB to notify consumer about update and take action.
 Could have used Parallel Stream for fetching records in stream pipeline.
 Custom Exception handling could have been done and few inputs and outputs validations ( right now we are sending 2xxx, and for Auth eror 4XX etc)